Inspire Students with an Understanding of Creation by Earning a B.Ed. in Middle Education – Science

 Do you have a passion for science — ecosystems, weather patterns, anatomy, and understanding the universe from the molecular level to the vast expanse of space?
 If so, you’re probably excited about the idea of using your enthusiasm and knowledge to inspire the next generation of doctors, lab technicians, and scientists.
 Liberty University’s Bachelor of Education (B.Ed.) in Middle Education — Science degree will combine your love of the sciences with your desire to pass your wisdom on to others.

 As someone who will be teaching adolescents, your preparation and understanding of their developmental stage is crucial.
 With this degree, you’ll gain core concepts in childhood and adolescent development, as well as specific teaching methods needed for middle grades.
-Upon graduation, you’ll be fully prepared to teach preteens general and science-specific concepts.
+Upon graduation, you’ll be prepared to teach preteens general and science-specific concepts.

 As you make your decision to partner with Liberty University, you’re deciding to gain skills, experience, expertise, and credentials needed to be a middle school teacher.
 We’re excited about partnering with you as you learn to be someone who makes a serious and positive impact on a new generation.